 This is a course for students who love to play and have a passion for Music, and who love to perform as an individual and as part of a band.
-This course is performance based, covering many genres of music, and includes a small amount of written work highlighting the concepts of music within the works being studied to give students a better understanding of the music they are playing and performing.
+This course is performance based, covering many genres of music, and includes a small amount of written work highlighting the skills required to work as a band and develop their ability to work collaboratively as part of a team.